fsklenar/ansible/README.md

-# Ansible scripts for Linux servers (control-plane + 2x worker node) + Kubernetes installation
+# Ansible scripts for Linux servers and Kubernetes instalation

 ---
 # Deploy Linux server + Kubernetes  in few minutes using Ansible scripts
 ## Repository with Ansible scripts and steps for: